-Birthplace of Hercules: Son of Zeus by Alcmena or Alcmene, born at the Greek city of Thebes.
+Birthplace of Hercules: Son of Zeus by Alcmena or Alcmene, born in the Greek city of Thebes.
 His first "stepfather" was Amphitryon.
-His second stepfather and mentor was Radamanthes, the just and law-giving brother of King Minos of Crete, who was also a son of Zeus.
+His second stepfather and mentor was Rhadamanthus, the just and law-giving brother of King Minos of Crete, who was also a son of Zeus.

 Hercules' spouse: Megara; after his deification after death, Hebe, Olympian goddess of health.

 Children of Hercules: Many; supposedly he had a child by each of the fifty daughters of Thespius.
 Some accounts claim that was only one night's worth.
 His three sons by Megara are Thersimachus, Creontidas, and Deicoon.

 Some major temple sites of Hercules: There is a small, ruined temple to Hercules at the Oracle site of Dodona in northwestern Greece, where his Dad, Zeus, is popular.